![]() |

 TITLE 89: SOCIAL SERVICES

-Section 104.272 Withholding of Payments During Pendency of Proceedings
+Section 104.272 Withholding of Payments and Release of Withholds

-a) Payments on pending and subsequently submitted bills may be withheld during the pendency of the administrative proceeding:
+a) Effective July 1, 2012, payments to any vendor or alternate payee on pending and subsequently submitted bills may be withheld prior to or during the pendency of any audit, administrative appeal or administrative review proceeding by any court:

-A) the administrative proceeding seeks the termination of the provider or revocation of the alternate payee; or
+A) the administrative proceeding seeks the termination, exclusion or suspension of the provider or revocation of the alternate payee; or

 B) the administrative hearing is seeking recovery of money and the recovery is at risk due to the financial or other circumstances of the provider or the alternate payee.

-2) Where the administrative proceeding is seeking recovery of money only, the withholding shall be limited to the amount sought in the recovery and in conformance with Section 104.273.
+2) In which the administrative proceeding is seeking recovery of money only, the withholding shall be limited to the amount sought in the recovery and in conformance with Section 104.273.

 c) Partial or full release of payments on pending and subsequently submitted bills may be granted, at the discretion of the Inspector General of the Department, based on the following factors: